moderndatacompany/dataos.info/docs/resources/lens/data_sources/snowflake.md

 Once the Lens Resource is applied and all configurations are correctly set up, the semantic model will be deployed.
 Upon deployment, a Lens Service is created in the backend, which may take some time to initialize.

 To verify whether the Lens Service is running, execute the following command.
-The Service name follows the pattern: **`<lens-name>-api`**
+The Service name follows the pattern: <strong><code>&lt;lens-name&gt;-api</code></strong>

 Ensure Service is active and running before proceeding to the next steps.